 Protest isn’t a gift from the State – it’s our fundamental right.
-But it has been under attack for years.
-And now the Government’s Police, Crime, Sentencing and Courts Bill will give police even more powers to shut down protests, and will criminalise people for taking to the streets to challenge injustice.
+But not content with its new Policing Act which gives police even more powers to shut down protests, the Government is attempting to further criminalise people for taking to the streets with its Public Order Bill.

 Protest is fundamental to democracy and has a long, proud history in the UK.
 But it has often come under threat.

 Liberty was founded in 1934 after police threatened the protest rights of demonstrators on the National Hunger March.
 And still today, a raft of tactics are undermining your right to protest.

 In recent years, the police have targeted some protesters with facial recognition surveillance technology.
 Liberty client Ed Bridges was scanned by facial recognition cameras at a peaceful Anti-Arms Fair protest in Cardiff.

 People belonging to some protest groups have been considered extremists and added to counter-terror lists.

 And people arrested at protests have faced the possibility of hugely disproportionate prison sentences that go far beyond fair consequences for their actions.

 During the pandemic, police forces have wrongly claimed the COVID regulations placed a blanket ban on all protests, and have arrested and fined hundreds of people for demonstrating against injustice.